Small Things like These

 Small Things like These is a historical fiction novella by Claire Keegan, published on 21 October 2021 by Faber and Faber.
 In 2022, the book won the Orwell Prize for Political Fiction, and was shortlisted for the Rathbones Folio Prize and the Booker Prize.
-It was adapted into a film of the same name starring Cillian Murphy, premiered in 15 February 2024, and began a wide release beginning in Ireland and the United Kingdom on 1 November 2024, with the United States releasing the film a week later on 8 November 2024.
+It was adapted into a film of the same name starring Cillian Murphy.

 Synopsis

-Bill Furlong is a coal and fuel merchant in 1985 New Ross, Ireland.
+Bill Furlong is a coal and fuel merchant in New Ross, Ireland, in December 1985.
 When he was born, his mother was an unmarried teenager, ostracised by her family but permitted to continue working respectably as a maid by her kind-hearted employer, Mrs. Wilson.
 Now a hardworking family man, Bill prepares for the approaching Christmas with his wife and five daughters.

 While delivering coal to the local convent, he begins to suspect that their supposed training school for girls is, in fact, a cruelly abusive Magdalene laundry.
 First, he finds a group of deprived-looking young women polishing the floors, one of whom asks for his help getting out to a river to drown herself.
 On his next delivery, he finds a girl named Sarah locked in an outbuilding, who has been out in the cold all night.
 When he lets her out, she asks him to find out about her baby, but the Mother Superior interrupts them.
 She tells Bill that Sarah has a mental illness and has ended up outside by mistake, and distracts Bill with tea and his Christmas tip.

 Bill attempts to ignore the disturbing events at the convent, as his wife suggests.
 Feeling restless, he decides to visit Ned, the farmhand at the old Wilson home with whom he had been close as a child.
 The new owner of the property tells Bill that Ned has been hospitalized and no longer lives there.
 She casually remarks that Bill greatly resembles Ned; and Bill begins to suspect that Ned is his father.
 Later, the local pub owner warns Bill not to publicly criticise the convent since the church is involved in all parts of town life.

 He returns to the convent, where he finds Sarah again locked in the cold.
 He gives her his coat and walks with her back to his own house, attracting attention from the locals they pass.
 He reaches his front door, fearful but optimistic that doing the right thing will work out.